Want some heads up on the worst student pilot mistakes before you begin flying?

 All procedures in the checklist have their design.

-If a procedure did not have any merit at all, probably the manufacturer would not worry about adding that in the checklist.
+If a procedure did not merit, the manufacturer would probably not worry about adding that to the checklist.

 Following the checklist step by step will ease your flight as well as you will be able to conduct a safe trip.